-The second edition, taking place November 15th to 19th, unites the foremost names in watchmaking for a programme of panel discussions, meet-ups and many other private and public events.
-Organised by the GPHG in association with retailers Ahmed Seddiqi & Sons, Dubai Watch Week confirms its mission to promote and celebrate the finest in watchmaking.
+The third edition, taking place November 16th to 20th 2017, unites the foremost names in watchmaking for a programme of panel discussions, meet-ups and many other private and public events.
+Organised by the retailers Ahmed Seddiqi & Sons, in association with the FHH, Dubai Watch Week confirms its mission to promote and celebrate the finest in watchmaking.

 Telling Time invites the public at Dubai Watch Week to rethink their perception of time, its meaning and vocabulary.
 The exhibition considers the passage of time from a different perspective through an original juxtaposition of ten video works by international artists and a selection of 29 fine watches, each of which reinterprets - in its own, unique way - the traditional vocabulary of time.
 This fascinating interweaving of art and horology paves the way for a poetic and thought-provoking view of the passing hours.
 The exhibition runs throughout Dubai Watch Week… assuredly time well spent!

 Because part of the enjoyment of fine watches is to understand them, don't miss the Horology Forum and its programme of panel discussions featuring international authors, historians, collectors and experts.
 Pascal Ravessoud, Secretary-General of the FHH Cultural Council, contributes to discussions on "Icons and Classics – The History" and "The Independents – Unique Voices of the Industry".